The-Data-Appeal-Company/plotone-di-esecuzione/README.md

 Francisco Goya, Il 3 maggio 1808 (1814)

 Plotone-di-Esecuzione is a tool to make concurrent queries on postgres read from file.
+The file must contain one query per line (; at the end of the line is not required)

 ## Build
 ```